ClimbsRocks/nlpSentiment/README.md

 ### Performance of Different Corpora- Predicting
 The models' ability to generalize to the test dataset aligned pretty closely to what you would instinctively expect.
+A recent run produced these results.

 STS Training Corpus: 51%
 Movie Reviews Corpus: 35%